darrelmiller/azure_api_management/guided.md

 # Exploring the API Management Service and Portal

-We are going to create operations, APIs and Products using API Management.
-This will allow us to control which of our back-end API endpoints are available to clients and how we would like to protect and prevent abuse of those endpoints.
+We are going to create APIs, operations and Products using API Management.
+This will allow us to control which of our back-end API resources are available to clients and how we would like to protect and prevent abuse of those endpoints.

 ## Creating Your First API